‘Billie Jean’ Guitarist Alexandr Misko Releases Record – EXCLUSIVE INTERVIEW

 CR: Have you made any recordings?

-AM: Yes, in February of 2016 I released my debut album The Songs Of Adolescence and it’s available through all world’s popular music services (including on iTunes and Amazon).
+AM: Yes, in February of 2016 I released my debut album The Songs Of Adolescence and it’s available through all world’s popular music services (including on iTunes).
 This record is very personal and important for me because it’s the collection of my best songs that were written in the period from 16 to 18 years.
 Also, I need to mention that there are no covers, only my original music, so it’s rather hard to promote and to sell it.
 But I am ready for obstacles like that because I’m sure that my own music should be primary.
 To be a composer for me means much more, than just an arranger, that’s why I’m really interested in recording and playing my originals on gigs.